Use of Computer, Internal Network, Electronic Mail, and Internet

 -

-The District emphasizes to all users that access to technology is a privilege not a right; therefore a user will be held responsible for his/her actions while using the technology system.
+Our District emphasizes to all users that access to technology is a privilege not a right; therefore a user will be held responsible for his/her/their actions while using the technology system.

 -